Charles Bernstein (poet): Later life and work

 He appeared in the 2000 movie Finding Forrester as Dr. Simon and in a series of 1999 TV commercials with Jon Lovitz for the Yellow Pages.

+In 2020, Bernstein published a poetry collection, with artist Davide Balula, titled Poetry Has No Future Unless It Comes to an End: Poems of Artificial Intelligence.
+The poems were generated by an artificial intelligence model trained on Bernstein's own body of work, creating outputs that the poet edited, omitting select poems and verses without adding new language.
+Bernstein said, "this project demanded more work – mine and Davide's – than if I had written the poems alone."
+He highlighted that the project predated tools like ChatGPT.

 Personal life

 Charles Bernstein is married to artist Susan Bee.
 They have had two children, Emma Bee Bernstein (May 16, 1985 – December 20, 2008) and Felix Bernstein (born May 20, 1992).